© Kristian Marson

 Welcome!
 My name is Andy Gregory and I am the Owner and Founder of Northwest Axe Company.
 Originally from Chicago, I grew up camping and scouting in the Midwest, where my love of woodsmanship started at an early age as I spent much of my summers in the woods of Wisconsin.
 My desire to be in the mountains took me to Durango, Colorado for a couple of years before making my home in Seattle.
-After graduating in 2002 with a BA degree in Ecological Studies, in 2005 I went back to school and earned my MA in Elementary Education, which led to me teaching full time for a number of years.
+After graduating in 2002 with a BA degree in Ecological Studies, in 2005 I went back to school and earned my MA in Elementary Education, which led to me teaching elementary school full time.

 © Adam Hoff